bobbingwide/fizzie/README.md

 ### Block overrides

-Fizzie contains a number of overrides to Gutenberg server rendered blocks which didn't behave the way I expected.
+Fizzie contained a number of overrides to Gutenberg server rendered blocks which didn't behave the way I expected.
-These overrides should continue to work even when the PRs to fix the bugs have been implemented.
+Many of these are no longer necessary and have been disabled.

 Improvement areas include: